How to play poker

 Why do I recommend learning cash games?

 Example: MTTs rely on poker strategy that requires a different skill set than cash, such as push/shoving, re-stealing, and understanding how different stack sizes will react to different plays.
 As well, you need to learn concepts such as ICM and preserving your chip stack to profit from pay jumps.
 These skills are not very transferable.
 Learning how to play poker for tournaments is a good long term strategy if you want to focus on MTTs.
 However, learning 6max cash will not hurt your MTT game if you decide to switch to that format.
-This guide will help you with the fundamentals of deep stack play and how to think about poker.
+This guide will help you with the fundamentals of deep stack play and how to think about the game.

-Disclosure: I am biased towards 6max NLHE because that is what I found the most beneficial to my own poker playing.
-There is another school of thought that Pot Limit Omaha and mixed games are now the most profitable styles of poker to learn.
+Disclosure: I am biased towards 6max NLHE because that is what I found the most beneficial to my own development.
+There is another school of thought that Pot Limit Omaha and mixed games are now the most profitable styles to learn.
 If you are starting out, you may wish to learn more about these games.
-If I was starting again, I might focus on PLO and learn how to play poker in different formats.
+If I was starting again, I might focus on PLO and learn how to play in different formats.
 Unfortunately, as I am strictly a NLHE player, I cannot help you with this.
 The learning curve is too steep for me to learn how to play poker all over again.

 How many tables should I play?